Snyder Academic Center

 Both residence halls feature a video doorbell system and access to laundry facilities is included.
 You can watch a detailed video tour of both halls.

-In total, there are eight residence halls at Indiana Tech, and one more on the way.
+In total, there are nine residence halls at Indiana Tech.

 If you live on campus as an incoming freshman, you will be required to accept the full meal plan.
 This includes 19 meals per week, and you have four different dining locations to choose from, including: